viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 >
 > In most cases, this is not true because you need an [anti-aliasing filter](https://en.wikipedia.org/wiki/Anti-aliasing_filter), i.e., a low pass filter, which will eliminate frequencies higher than the [Nyquist frequency](https://en.wikipedia.org/wiki/Nyquist_frequency) in the input signal.

-**TODO: explain that as per documentation greater than 75% of the overall sample time being available for acquisition.
-See [Driving the Xilinx Analog-to-Digital Converter Application Note (XAPP795) • Viewer • AMD Technical Information Portal](https://docs.amd.com/v/u/en-US/xapp795-driving-xadc) page 4**

-TBD

-This is not a problem for acquisition times of unipolar auxiliary input (540 ns) and bipolar dedicated input (2.7 ns), which we calculated using [Equation 2-1](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/Jknshmzrw3DvMZgWJO73KQ?section=XREF_35025_Equation2_1) or [Equation 2-2](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/Jknshmzrw3DvMZgWJO73KQ?section=XREF_62490_Equation2_2).
+But how does the calculated acquisition time translate to the possible sampling rate?
+The hint for that can be found in the Driving the Xilinx Analog-to-Digital Converter Application Note [XAPP795](https://docs.amd.com/v/u/en-US/xapp795-driving-xadc).
+This note explains on page 4 that XADC is able to acquire the next sample (i.e., charge the internal capacitor) during the conversion of the current sample.
+At least 75% of the overall sample time is available for the acquisition.

+When the XADC runs at a maximum sample rate of 1 Msps, the duration of a single sample is 1 μs, and 75% of that is 750 ns.
+[Equation 2-1](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/Jknshmzrw3DvMZgWJO73KQ?section=XREF_35025_Equation2_1) and [Equation 2-2](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/Jknshmzrw3DvMZgWJO73KQ?section=XREF_62490_Equation2_2) gave us an acquisition time of unipolar auxiliary input of 540 ns and bipolar dedicated input of 2.7 ns.
+This is well below the 750 ns.
+So there seems to be no problem until you add an [anti-aliasing filter](https://en.wikipedia.org/wiki/Anti-aliasing_filter) (AAF) on the input.
+The next chapter explains how AAF changes the acquisition time requirements.

-### Unipolar input acquisition time of Cora Z7
+### Settling time of unipolar input AAF of Cora Z7

-Let's analyze the acquisition time of unipolar analog input circuitry of the Digilent [Cora Z7](https://digilent.com/shop/cora-z7-zynq-7000-single-core-for-arm-fpga-soc-development/) development board.
+In this chapter, I will discuss the unipolar analog input circuitry of the Digilent [Cora Z7](https://digilent.com/shop/cora-z7-zynq-7000-single-core-for-arm-fpga-soc-development/) development board.
+Nevertheless, the very same principles apply to any Zynq-7000 board with a passive [anti-aliasing filter](https://en.wikipedia.org/wiki/Anti-aliasing_filter) (AAF) on analog inputs.

 The pins labeled A0-A5 on the Cora Z7 board can be used as digital I/O pins or analog input pins for the auxiliary channels.
 How the given pin is used (digital vs. analog) is controlled by a constraint specified in the HW design.
 The following table lists the assignment of Cora Z7 pins to the XADC auxiliary channels.